mstocco/mariostoc.co/content/traininglog/20230108-challenge2023-24weeksout.md

 I did some chores, made linguine from scratch and watched the Seahawks win in OT.
 The whole time, I wasn't overly excited about getting on the bike.
 Quads did feel worked from [last week](challenge2023-25weeksout).
 Maybe it being the last day before returning to work weighing on my mind...

-After dinner, I did make it downstairs to spin my legs; easy effort only.
+After dinner I did spin my legs; easy effort only.

 <!---->
 ## MONDAY JAN 9 ☁️